-5.1.2 Setup
+5.1.3 Setup

 The storage system power efficiency measurements are intended to take place in a location indicative of a data center environment.
 The input power source for the storage system must meet the voltage requirements listed in the Measurement Specification.
-The temperature and humidity should follow the ASHREA 2008 Thermal Guidelines Class 1 specifications.
-The data collection requirements are listed in Table 2.
+The temperature and humidity should follow the ASHREA 2012 Thermal Guidelines Class A1 specifications.
+The data collection requirements are listed in Table 2, which is taken directly from the Measurement Specification.